 Over the past few years, when in Burbank, California for official business, I’ve had the privilege of walking around the Walt Disney Studios lot.
 It’s not something I take for granted, as unlike many working studios today, the Walt Disney Studios is a closed lot and not open to the public for tours.
 Having the ability to not only walk the streets and corridors where Walt Disney roamed, but to do so freely at times, has been an incredible gift.

 A prime example of this was the recent Disney Scavenger Hunt at Disney Headquarters!
 And just minutes before I experienced that, I had the distinct privilege to do something I had never done before – Tour Walt Disney’s Office!

-Follow along as I take you on a tour.
+Follow along as I take you on a tour INSIDE.

 (Disney invited me to California on an all-expenses paid trip, in exchange for our coverage of events.
 As always, all opinions are my own.
 Affiliate links in post where a small commission may be earned at no cost to you for any purchases made.)

 Tour Walt Disney’s Office – Suite 3H